This Step: Get a Drivers License

 Get a Drivers License in Illinois

-Although your instruction permit is valid for two years, you only have to hold it for a minimum of nine months before you can apply for an IL drivers license.
+Although your instruction permit is valid for 2 years, you only have to hold it for a minimum of nine months before you can apply for an IL drivers license.
 If you are 16 or older and meet this requirement, you can begin the process below to land a license.

 A) Make a Road Test Appointment